apache/petri/content/way.md

-Title: Curated Links about The Apache Way
+Title: An Index to The Apache Way

-Here are additional links about the Apache Way.

 - [The Apache Way](https://www.apache.org/theapacheway/index.html)